Streampunk/dynamorse-deprecated/README.md

 4. Configure the the _pcap-reader_ node as follows:
   * `pcap file` should be the path to the file downloaded in step 1, e.g. `/Users/streampunk/Downloads/rtp-audio-l24-2chan.pcap`.
   * `device` should be the device that starts `pipelines-...`.
-  * `SDP URL` should be a `file:` URL to the SDP file downloaded in step 2, e.g. `file:sdp_L24_2chan.sdp`.
+  * `SDP URL` should be a `file:` URL to the SDP file downloaded in step 2, e.g. `file:/Users/streampunk/Downloads/sdp_L24_2chan.sdp`.
 Other parameters will be set from the SDP file.
 5. Set to watch the debug tab in the right-hand panel a press the _Deploy_ button.
 Details of the grain(s) contained in the PCAP file will be displayed in JSON format.

 Other things to try ...

-* The longer example files provided to members of the AMWA Networked Media Incubator may also be used as an input source, or change to the _wav-in_ funnel and use your a favourite 2 channel WAV file.
+* The longer example files provided to members of the AMWA Networked Media Incubator may also be used as an input source, or change to the _wav-in_ funnel and use your favourite 2 channel WAV file.
 * Try looping the PCAP file and seeing the result.
 Then try regenerating the grain metadata to see the effect.
 In each case, change the parameters and redeploy.
 * Examine the NMOS registration and discovery information for the flows available via the NMOS node API, by default at http://localhost:3001/x-nmos/node/v1.0/ .
 * Watch back-pressure in action by adjusting the speed of the pipeline by setting the timeout parameter on the spout, which is measure in milliseconds.
 For realtime (assuming 25 frames per second), set the timeout to 40ms.
 For a more dramatic effect, set even higher.